chauff/cse1500-web-transcripts/Lecture-node.md

 XMLHttpRequest or <iframe>s and long polling).
 ```

 In other words, the WebSocket protocol enables **bidirectional** communication between client and server over HTTP (at least initially over HTTP).
 The WebSocket protocol itself is a TCP-based protocol, the handshake is interpreted by HTTP servers as an upgrade request.
 Once a connection between a client and server is established (this requires a *handshake* as the client requests an upgrade to the connection and the server responds to that upgrade before data transfer is possible), data (called *messages* in this protocol) can be send back and forth.
 Both the client and the server can now send messages and we thus no longer need to *simulate* a single connection, we actually *have* a single connection that can be reused again and again.
 This is especially useful for web applications that require constant bidirectional communication such as instant messaging (a client sends its own messages to the server, the server pushes messages of the client's chat partners) or gaming applications (a client/player sends its own move to the server, the server pushes the other players' moves to the client).
+Note that the WebSocket protocol is **not** a protocol that allows peer-to-peer connections between two browsers (i.e. a connection between two browsers without a server in the middle), the communication is always established between a browser and a server/host.
+And thus, in our gaming project each move made by player A is send to the server which in turn sends it to the correct player B.

+🚩 If you are interested in building a peer-to-peer application, take a look at the [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/WebRTC/Peer-to-peer_communications_with_WebRTC).

-In order to close an established connection a *closing handshake* is required: both the client and the server can initiate the closing of the connection (unlike the initiation of the connection which is **always started by the client**).
+In order to close an established WebSocket connection, a *closing handshake* is required: both the client and the server can initiate the closing of the connection (unlike the initiation of the connection which is **always started by the client**).
 Once a connection is closed, no more data can be sent over it.
 Also important to know is that WebSocket servers can share a port with HTTP servers due to the HTTP upgrade request ability.
-The WebSocket protocol was created to be relatively simple and to co-exist with HTTP and the already established HTTP infrastructure (e.g. proxies).
+The WebSocket protocol was created to be relatively simple and to co-exist with HTTP and the already established HTTP infrastructure.

 ### :bangbang: A first WebSocket example

 We use the popular [Node.js WebSocket library](https://www.npmjs.com/package/ws), which hides some of the low-level details (similar to `jQuery` hiding some of Ajax's low-level details).

-Let's start with a Hello World! example for WebSockets: our client initiates a WebSocket connection with the server and sends a first message, and the server uses the established connection to send a reply and then closes the connection.
+Let's start with a `Hello World!` example for WebSockets: our client initiates a WebSocket connection with the server and sends a first message, the server uses the established connection to send a reply and then closes the connection.
 The example code can be found in [demo-code/node-websocket-ex](demo-code/node-websocket-ex).
 The example code can be started by first running `npm install` and then `node app.js 3000`.

 Let's look at the client-side :point_down::